13pixlar/sticky-list/README.md

 #### List and edit Gravity Form entries on the front end

 Front end editing of entries has allways been a problem in Gravity Forms.
 Solutions that exist are buggy and not very feature rich.
 Gravity Forms Sticky List aims to fill this gap and provide a simple and solid way to view, edit and delete entry submissions on the front end.
 The goal of the plugin is not to to display entries in a fancy way (excelent <a href="https://gravityview.co/">GravityViews</a> allready does that brilliantly) but to provide a simple, lightweight and rock solid way to list, edit and delete submissions on the front-end.
 Lists can be embedded in any post or page and you can have as many lists as you want in a single page.

+**Note:** There is a bug in earlier versions the Gravity Forms API that prevents Sticky List from working correctly.
+Please update Gravity Forms.
+More information and fix, please see the FAQ section of this readme.

 #### Delete Gravity Form submissions from front end